healthchecks/healthchecks/templates/docs/introduction.md

 ---

+**User Interface**.
+SITE_NAME provides several features to customize your monitoring experience, including time zone display preferences for event logs and automatic deduplication of time zone buttons.
+See [User interface features](user_interface/) for details on personalizing your monitoring dashboard.

+---

 **Project**.
 To keep things organized, you can group checks and integrations in **Projects**.
 Your account starts with a single default project, but you can create additional projects as needed.
 You can transfer existing checks between projects